Perspective | Maryland must hire the right men’s basketball coach. Here’s where to start.

 Cooley is also 52 and has built a consistent program in 11 seasons at Providence, including a 17-2 record this year.
 The Friars will make the tournament for the sixth time under Cooley — and they would have been in the 2020 tournament had it been held.

-Odom is 47 and is well-known in College Park because of his success in five seasons down the road at UMBC, turning around a moribund program and pulling the biggest upset in NCAA tournament history when the 16th-seeded Retrievers stunned top-seeded Virginia in 2018.
+Odom is 47 and is well-known in College Park because of his success in five seasons at Maryland Baltimore County, where he turned around a moribund program and pulled the biggest upset in NCAA tournament history when the 16th-seeded Retrievers stunned top-seeded Virginia in 2018.

 Odom is in his first season at Utah State but probably would jump at the chance to come east to a school that his dad, Dave, regularly competed against as a Virginia assistant and then as the head coach at Wake Forest.

-Then there’s Moton, who is also 47 and is in his 13th season at NCCU, his alma mater.
-He has taken the Eagles to the NCAAs four times, from a one-bid league.
+Then there’s Moton, who also is 47 and is in his 13th season at NCCU, his alma mater.
+He has taken the Eagles to the NCAAs four times from a one-bid league.
 He’s also one of the more thoughtful coaches in the country, someone who would probably recruit very well at Maryland.
 Evans might not have the guts to make a bold hire like that — because of the many fans who would demand to know why the school couldn’t land a bigger name.

 That was the way Duke people reacted when Mike Krzyzewski was hired.
 It was also the reaction of North Carolina fans when a 30-year-old assistant named Dean Smith was hired to succeed Frank McGuire, and of Indiana fans when a young coach named Bob Knight was chosen.
 They all worked out pretty well.

 Last, but not least, is Dixon.
 In some ways, he would be the perfect hire.
 He’s a Maryland hero, the star of the 2002 national championship team, a Cinderella story from Baltimore.
-At 43, he’s got five years of Division I head coaching experience.
+At 43, he has five years of Division I head coaching experience.

 Here’s the problem: He has never had a winning season.
-Records can be deceiving at HBCUs, because they have to play a slew of nonconference guarantee games on the road.
+Records can be deceiving at historically Black colleges and universities because they have to play a slew of nonconference guarantee games on the road.
 But Dixon is 30-34 in MEAC games — 3-1 this season — and that might make it tough to justify his hiring.

-Still, Maryland needs to pick a coach based not on his résumé nor on what some headhunter says but on what Evans feels in his gut.
+Still, Maryland needs to pick a coach based not on his résumé or on what some headhunter says but on what Evans feels in his gut.
 Any of the five men mentioned above would be a good hire.
-Cooley and Enfield have the best résumés; Odom understands the job and market well; Moton is the hidden gem; and Dixon would be a returning hero.
+Cooley and Enfield have the best résumés, Odom understands the job and market well, Moton is the hidden gem, and Dixon would be a returning hero.

 At his introductory news conference in 2018, Evans claimed Maryland was “going to take over this conference.”
 Surely he wasn’t suggesting Maryland would ever take over the Big Ten in football.
 That leaves basketball.
 Evans is being paid more than $700,000 per year.
 It’s time for him to earn that money.